 “Meditation should be done with care.
 While driving we use our eyes and hands and legs.
-We do not drive with eyes closed.
-Similarly with meditation the person needs to know how to meditate correctly”
+We do not drive with our eyes closed.
+Similarly, with meditation, the person needs to know how to meditate correctly”

 The average person spends about 50 minutes a day driving.
 This drive to and from the workplace can be a tense and frustrating experience.
 It’s a time of day filled with erratic drivers, road construction and gridlock traffic.
 Stone-faced people behind their wheels cocooned inside of their vehicles, everyone’s in a rush and everyone seems to be on edge.

 Have you ever found yourself trying to get a few things done while you are stuck in traffic.
 Perhaps its a shopping list for later or a quick reply to an email, maybe you’re checking the news or browsing social media.

 In the chaos of our daily commute I see an opportunity to practice mindfulness while driving.
 In fact, I can think of no better time to be mindful because operating a vehicle requires so much focus.
 To be a safe and responsible driver we need to be awake, we need to be paying attention to our surroundings and we need to be alert.

 A driving meditation brings us to the present moment and allows us to experience life as it is, it makes us aware of whats happening around us.
 How many times have you arrived home form work and not remembered the drive, autopilot kicks in and we just do.
 Our minds are somewhere else and our body just does what it’s use to doing.
 I would argue that driving on autopilot might be the unsafest form of transport known to man.